PARTH2000-max/PARTH2000-max/README.md

 Data Engineer
 -------------

-I’m a Data Engineer and Backend Python Developer with experience in building data pipelines.

-working with PySpark and Deltdeveloping RE
+I’m a Data Engineer and Backend Python Developer with experience in building data pipelines, working with PySpark and Delta Lake, and developing REST APIs using Python.
+I enjoy solving real-world problems, optimizing performance, and continuously learning new technologies.

 * 🌍  I'm based in Ahmedabad, India
 * ✉️  You can contact me at [nagarparth83@gmail.com](mailto:nagarparth83@gmail.com)